Skip to Content

 Mount Etna Altitude and Elevation

-Of course, if you’re hiking independently, from Rifugio Sapienza, even to the highest allowed limit without a guide (2,900 metres above sea level), you’ll have your work cut out.
+Of course, if you’re hiking Mount Etna without a guide, from Rifugio Sapienza, even to the highest allowed limit (2,900 metres above sea level), you’ll have your work cut out.
 That’s why the Mount Etna hike difficulty is considered very hard if you hike all the way independently.

 FYI – because you’ll go beyond 2,500 metres above sea level, altitude sickness is a risk.
 Sure, most people will be fine.
 But, if you’re feeling a bit rough as you explore Mount Etna, it’s possible that you may be experiencing altitude sickness.
 If you’re feeling unwell, make sure to let your guide know.